knative/pkg/apis/duck/README.md

 # Duck Types

-Knative leverages duck-typing to interact with resources inside of Kubernetes without explicit knowlage of the full resource shape. `knative/pkg` defines three duck types that are used throughout Knative: `Addressable`, `Binding`, and `Source`.
+Knative leverages duck-typing to interact with resources inside of Kubernetes without explicit knowledge of the full resource shape. `knative/pkg` defines three duck types that are used throughout Knative: `Addressable`, `Binding`, and `Source`.